mwouts/itables/python/pyaggrid/README.md

 ## Notes

-- `pyaggrid.show` loads AG Grid Community from the URL set in `pyaggrid.options.ag_grid_url` (jsDelivr by default).
+- `pyaggrid.show` loads the pyaggrid browser bundle from the URL set in `pyaggrid.options.ag_grid_url` (unpkg by default).
 The widget, Dash and Streamlit components come with their own copy of AG Grid and work offline.
 - The rows passed to AG Grid are arrays, not objects.
 The generated column definitions use a `valueGetter` and a `colId` equal to `"c" + column_index`.